-In this post, we will see the steps to perform Windows 10 21H1 Upgrade using SCCM In-place upgrade Task Sequence.
+In this post, we will see the steps to perform the Windows 10 21H1 Upgrade using SCCM In-place upgrade Task Sequence.
 There are various Windows 10 deployment scenarios available to install the latest version of Windows 10 21H1.
-To successfully deploy the latest operating system and choosing among these scenarios, It’s important to understand the capabilities and limitations.
+To successfully deploy the latest operating system and choose among these scenarios, It’s important to understand the capabilities and limitations.

 If you are looking for deploying a new device, or wipe an existing device and deploy with a fresh image (Bare metal) – Deploy Windows 10 21H1 Using SCCM Task Sequence | ConfigMgr | Step by Step Guide

 The simplest path to upgrade PCs currently running Windows 7, Windows 8, or Windows 8.1 to Windows 10 is through an in-place upgrade to automate the process completely with the SCCM task sequence.